Irakli Garibashvili: Personal life

 Garibashvili is married to Nunuka Tamazashvili (born 1983), with three sons, Nikoloz (born 2005), Andria (born 2010), Gabriel (born 2015) and one daughter Nino (born 2016).
 His father-in-law, Tamaz Tamazashvili, is a former police general who was arrested on charges of illegally carrying and keeping weapon and explosives in October 2011.
 Garibashvili, a member of then-opposition Georgian Dream party, claimed the arrest was politically motivated.
 After the Georgian Dream acceded to power in October 2012, Tamazashvili was released from prison.
 In addition to Georgian, Garibashvili also speaks English, French and Russian.

 Honours

-On 23 August, 2021, President of Ukraine Volodymyr Zelensky awarded Garibashvili with the first degree order of merit during the Crimea Platform summit.
+On 23 August 2021, President of Ukraine Volodymyr Zelenskyy awarded Garibashvili with the first degree order of merit during the Crimea Platform summit.